youngdie07/claymore/README.md

 ## Description

-This is the opensource code for the SIGGRAPH 2020 paper:
+Opensource code for Multi-GPU MPM.
+It is a modified fork from opensource code [page](https://github.com/penn-graphics-research/claymore) for the SIGGRAPH 2020 paper:

 **A Massively Parallel and Scalable Multi-GPU Material Point Method**